Ryanaldo34/mcbe-tools/README.md

 - Run `python path/to/where/you/downloaded/mcbe-tools/src/main.py --help` to see a list of all commands the script has to offer and how to use them

 # Using the entity define command

+Basic Usage
+`python path/to/where/you/downloaded/mcbe-tools/src/main.py entity define "path/to/resource_pack" "path/to/behavior_pack/entity_name.json"`